- Confirm that your accounts are appropriately titled.

 If you have proper beneficiary designations, your assets can transfer to loved ones quickly and easily upon your death, normally avoiding probate and perhaps even reducing estate taxes.
 Most people still need a will, but proper beneficiary designations can, in some situations, obviate the need for a more in-depth estate plan or more complex trusts.
 For people with a larger estate or a more complex situation, however, additional estate and trust planning will likely still be advisable.
 Of course, speak with your attorney regarding what would be best for you, given your personal situation.

 Designating beneficiaries incorrectly, or failing to update them when circumstances change, can have negative, and far-reaching consequences.
-For example, failing to update the beneficiaries on the retirement account you started 30 years ago may result in the account going to your ex-spouse instead of the two children you designated as heirs in your will and estate plan.
+For example, failing to update the beneficiaries on the retirement account you started 30 years ago may result in the account going to your ex-spouse instead of the 2 children you designated as heirs in your will and estate plan.
 Ditto for the life insurance policy you bought when you were married to your first spouse, which you now expect to leave to your current spouse, but on which you have forgotten to update the beneficiary.

 "Unfortunately, people often don’t realize that certain assets, such as retirement accounts, life insurance policies, and annuities, pass to their beneficiaries by contract and not under the provisions of their will or trust," says Kelly Quinlan, estate planning specialist at Fidelity.
 Importantly, the beneficiary designations on those assets supersede the terms of a will.